Dal1ster/HWCInternalDatabase/README.md

 # Haltmann Works Company Internal Database System
-The website used as part of the RE:SPH SiIvaGunner ARG.
+The interactive website used as the information hub for the RE:SPH SiIvaGunner ARG.

 ## Environment Variables
 For all website features to work properly, several env variables may need to be set and provided in an .env file in the root directory of the project